ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

 ### Writing with Clarity

 ### Pre-Submission Checklist

+#### Summary

+- What is the purpose of the project?
+What happened so far?
+- What do you want people to know?
+Are there decisions to make?
+- What’s happening next?

+#### Ministry

+- Values: What does the ministry care about?
+- Mission: What is the ministry trying to do?
+What is the ultimate goal?
+- What are the goals of this project?

+#### Audience

+- Who are the primary and secondary audiences?
+- What do they need?

+#### Story

+- What do we want to say about the product?
+- What is the narrative?
+- Why should people care?
+- How does the event or ministry improve lives?

+#### Quality

 - Writing meets styleguide standards, and has been proofed by at least one other person.
 - Room reserved and confirmed in facilities scheduler